pchain-org/pchain-guide/pchaindoc/source/FAQ/node.rst

 :ref:`Flow and FAQ of become validatorFaqvalidator<>`

 -------------------------------------------------------------
-12. How many tokens to run on PCHAIN?
+12. How many tokens used to run on PCHAIN?
 -------------------------------------------------------------
 You need stake at least 100K PI to run alone on PCHAIN.
-If you want to run a node through others’ delegation, then you need 10K PI to apply for the Candidate first.
+If you want to run a node with others’ delegation, then you need 10K PI to apply for the Candidate node first.

 -------------------------------------------------------------